 2.2.3 identity and contact data including your name, email address, telephone number and other information provided by you in any correspondence with us (e.g. when submitting an enquiry or in the course of doing business with Akamis);

-2.2.4 any personal data contained in content you post on our social media pages.
+2.2.5 any personal data contained in content you post on our social media pages;

 2.3 We do not process: